hardcore-sushi/AIRA-android/README.md

 AIRA android uses some code from the desktop version which is written in Rust.
 Therefore, you need to compile this Rust code first.
 ```
 curl --proto '=https' --tlsv1.3 -sSf https://sh.rustup.rs | sh
-rustup target add aarch64-linux-android armv7-linux-androideabi
+rustup target add aarch64-linux-android armv7-linux-androideabi x86_64-linux-android i686-linux-android
 ```
 ### Install NDK
-The Rust code uses a crate called "rusqlite" to store data in SQLite databases.
-This crates uses the original SQLite3 library written in C. Therefore, to compile it you need the Android NDK.
+We also need the Android NDK to cross-compile the rust code to Android.
+Currently, only versions up to __r22b__ are supported.
 You can find instructions to install the NDK here: https://developer.android.com/ndk/guides

-Once installed, you need to define the $ANDROID_NDK_HOME environment variable (if not already set):
+Once installed, you need to define the `$ANDROID_NDK_HOME` environment variable (if not already set):
 ```
 export ANDROID_NDK_HOME=/home/<user>/Android/SDK/ndk/<NDK version>"
 ```